jonathantribouharet/has_my_secure_password/README.md

 has_my_secure_password
 ======================

-A plugin for implement secure password authentication in your model.
+A plugin for implement secure password authentication in your model with bcrypt.

 Installation
 ------------